-Artistic Director of Painting, Drawing and Printmaking; Chair, Artists-in-Residence Program; Chair, Critical Dialog
+Artistic Director of Painting, Drawing & Printmaking; Artists-in-Residence Program; Critical Dialogue Program

 Elizabeth Ferrill received her MFA from the Rhode Island School of Design.
 She has had solo exhibitions nationally and internationally, including in: Aspen, CO; Nashville, TN; Omaha, NE; New York, NY; and Berlin, Germany.
 Liz is the Artistic Director of Painting, Drawing and Printmaking at Anderson Ranch Arts Center.
 Preferred Pronouns: She/Her

 Brian Shure apprenticed to Tamarind Master Printer Ernest DeSoto while a student at Antioch College, and became a Master Printer at Editions Press, and then at Crown Point Press, where he also coordinated the China Woodblock Program.
 He has taught at the Rhode Island School of Design, Brown University, and Cornell University and conducted workshops in numerous studios in the U.S., China, Japan, Mexico, and Germany.
 Prior to becoming Director of Anderson Ranch Editions, he was production manager at Gemini GEL in Los Angeles.
 He is represented by Planthouse Gallery in New York, and his work is in many public and private collections worldwide.
 He lives at Anderson Ranch with his wife and two children.